aaronaverill/CircuitPython_NeoSprite/README.rst

 Usage Example
 =============

-This example demonstrates how to load a sprite and animate through the frames.
-Copy the 8 pixel wide sprite.bmp file from examples/sprites/matrix-4x8 to your flash storage.
+This example demonstrates how to load and animate a sprite from a BMP file that contains animation frames arranged vertically.
+The example assumes you are using a NeoPixel 4x8 matrix array such as the FeatherWing.
+Copy the 8 pixel wide 'sprite.bmp' file from 'examples/sprites/matrix-4x8' folder to your flash storage root folder.

+If you don't have a 4x8 NeoPixel matrix don't worry you can still see the animation on a LED strip it will just look a bit wonky.

 .. code-block::